sphinx-doc/sphinx/doc/ext/appapi.rst

    Add the standard docutils :class:`Transform` subclass *transform* to the list of transforms that are applied after Sphinx parses a reST document.

+.. method:: Sphinx.add_javascript(filename)

+   Add *filename* to the list of JavaScript files that the default HTML template will include.
+The filename must be relative to the HTML static path, see :confval:`the docs for the config value <html_static_path>`.

+   .. versionadded:: 0.5

 .. method:: Sphinx.connect(event, callback)

    Register *callback* to be called when *event* is emitted.
 For details on